lachie222/ChatApp/README.md

 Components:

-Login Component: The login component is loaded at the root of the application, and represents all the logic and html required to send a login/authentication request or registration to the server.
+Login Component: The login component is loaded at the root of the application, and represents all the logic and html required to send a login/authentication request to the server.

-Control Panel Component: The control panel component represents all the logic and html required to perform admin functions such as creating/deleting groups, promoting users, etc.
+Control Panel Component: The control panel component represents all the logic and html required to perform admin functions such as creating/deleting groups and users, promoting users, etc.

 Groups Component: The groups component represents all the logic and html required to display the users' available groups and channels as a list.
 This component also contains a form only visible to admins or group assis' to create/remove channels.